top of page

 The Feel

-As a woman who makes good use of her garden gloves, it has been difficult to find the best gardening gloves for women that hold a waterproofing element, are snug (but not too snug), have excellent grip and allow a relatively good sensation of touch.
+As a woman with smaller hands who makes good use of her garden gloves, it has been difficult to find suitable gloves that hold a waterproofing element, are snug (but not too snug), have excellent grip and protection, and allow a relatively good sensation of touch.
 This last feature is particularly useful when using the glove not just for gardening but DIY, construction and other jobs where fiddly hardware is required such as small nails, screws or inserting drip water emitters.
-The Showa Atlas glove pictured above is the green version of my six-pack, which features pink, purple, green and orange colours.
-When you slide the glove on, its elasticated cuff grips snugly (not too tightly) around your wrist, preventing dirt and other gardening debris from slipping down into the glove.
+The Showa Atlas glove comes in single or multi-packs.
+My six-pack features pink, purple, green and orange colours.
+When you slide the glove on, its elasticated cuff grips snugly (but not too tightly) around your wrist, preventing dirt and other gardening debris from slipping down into the glove or around your watch band.
 Choose the best size that fits and when you move your fingers, you'll find that the range of motion is full and unhindered.
 After eight hours of use, especially in the summer months, I have been pleased to find that there has been no sweat build-up.
 The glove overall is well-ventilated.
 The waterproof coating is flexible and sufficient for most of the hand.

 The Alternatives

-In looking search for the best gardening gloves for women, I have tried several gloves quite different from this Showa Atlas glove and have ended up annoyed or disappointed.
-After regular use or repetitive motion, my old Digz gloves rubbed and became unusable for significant amounts of work.
-Their thickness also prevented me from doing particular jobs, i.e. working with seedlings, thereby forcing me to work without any gloves whatsoever.
-Fully waterproof gloves did not ventilate well, causing a buildup of unpleasant sweat on the inside of the gloves.
+In searching for the best gardening gloves for women, I have tried several gloves quite different from this Showa Atlas glove and have ended up annoyed or disappointed.
+After regular use or repetitive motion, my old Digz gloves rubbed and became unusable for significant amounts of work or repetitive tasks such as sweeping or digging.
+Their thickness also prevented me from doing particular jobs, i.e. working with seedlings, thereby obliging me to work without any gloves whatsoever.
+Fully waterproof gloves did not ventilate well, causing a build-up of unpleasant sweat on the inside of the gloves.
 Touch-screen compatibility over many glove models ceased as soon as dirt got on the darling fingertip, and the perk was a hit-or-miss from the start.
 Sometimes it is simply better to take off a glove and touch the screen with a clean hand!
 These other models were short-lived and ended up on the FREE table at the end of the drive.

 Pros and Cons